 The final spot on the list of the 15 Songs That Made A TV Moment Memorable goes to Sara Bareilles and her absolutely beautiful ballad, Gravity.
 It’s a song that some might recognise from The Vampire Diaries.
 My favourite use, however, came from the Lifetime show, Army Wives.
 Frank and Denise are having marital problems and they’ve reached the breaking point.
 Losing hope, they separately reflect on the highs and lows of their relationship.
 In a surprising fanvid-like moment, the audience is reminded of why Frank and Denise love each other, despite the pain and the tragedy they’ve endured.
 Gravity underscores their past happiness and their current misery.
 The montage ends with Frank, a tough military man in tears.
 I loved this show and I loved this moment.

 There are many fantastic songs from current and older shows.
 For this list of the 15 Songs That Made A TV Moment Memorable, I chose television series from the past 10-15 years that were top of mind.

 Are there any other songs from television series that elevated a scene or stuck in your mind?
 Comment below and let me know!

 Photo credit: 20th Century Fox Television, Warner Bros.
-Television, ABC Studios, HBO, CBS Television Studios, Silver Pictures Television, Freeform Original Productions, Ryan Murphy Productions, Alloy Entertainment, Bad Robot Productions, Netflix, The Mark Gordon CompanyIf you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+Television, ABC Studios, HBO, CBS Television Studios, Silver Pictures Television, Freeform Original Productions, Ryan Murphy Productions, Alloy Entertainment, Bad Robot Productions, Netflix, The Mark Gordon CompanyPin this article to read later!
+And make sure to follow us on Pinterest.